arunsivakumar5/Improving-Malignancy-Classification-through-Robust-Curriculum-Learning-/README.md

 for certain number of epochs, this is an additional hyperparameter which is tuned for our method.
 We name it as threshold epoch e

-Train model fgDRO on D1 (Binary classification) via gDRO.
+Train model f gDRO on D1 (Binary classification) via gDRO.

 Stage two: Training gDRO model on the harder task after threshold epoch

-Train model f gDRO on D2 (three-class classification) via gDRO and then selecting the best model in terms of worst-group accuracy on Dv al as the final model.
+Train model f gDRO on D2 (three-class classification) via gDRO and then selecting the best model in terms of worst-group accuracy on Dval as the final model.

 ## References:
 [1]Miller, K. D., Nogueira, L., Devasia, T., Mariotto, A. B., Yabroff, K.